ChatterjeeGroup-ISTA/PolyHorn/README.md

 PolyHorn is a solver for Polynomial Constrained Horn Clauses (PHC).

-Given an input PHC in SMT-LIB format and an optional config file, PolyHorn tried to find a valuation of the unknown variables in the input such that all the PHCs are satisfied.
+Given an input PHC in SMT-LIB format and an optional config file, PolyHorn finds a valuation of the unknown variables in the input such that all the PHCs are satisfied.

 ## Getting Started